-Functional validation through in-house 3D printing is yielding for NGNY Devices not only significant cost savings, but a great acceleration of their products’ time to market.
+For NGNY Devices, functional validation through in-house 3D printing is yielding not only significant cost savings, but a great acceleration of their products’ time to market.
 Thanks to their BCN3D Sigma 3D printers, fully functional prototypes of their automated machines can be ready within a week!

-Since 2015, NGNY Devices works on the design and construction of machinery and automated equipment for elements operation in repetitive processes.
-Their products are usually located in automated clinical laboratories – those that test blood and urine samples when our doctor requests an analysis.
+Since 2015, NGNY Devices has been working on the design and construction of machinery and automated equipment for operation in repetitive processes.
+Their products are usually located in automated clinical laboratories i.e. those that test blood and urine samples when our doctor requests an analysis.

-To simplify, these machines manage test tubes: they classify, uncover, make copies, retake, centrifuge, label and identify them.
+In simpler terms, these machines manage test tubes; they classify, uncover, make copies, retake, centrifuge, label and identify them.
 And they can classify up to 1,000 tubes per hour, which, in the case of those laboratories who work 24 hours, sums up to 24,000 tubes per day!

 Each NGNY’s machine serves different purposes, and has to be completely customized for the client.
-Therefore, the company works constantly on conceiving new pieces which will enable new functions.
+Therefore, the company constantly works developing new pieces which will serve new functions.
 In order to accelerate their design and fabrication processes, NGNY uses in-house 3D printing for the functional validation of each machine’s differential parts.

 3D printing: functional testing made quick and easy